 There is limited guest and walk-in access to e-resources.

 Registered walk-in users can print from the Library's e-resources subject to copyright conditions, and as long as this is for non-commercial use only, ie. for private study or research.

 Printing and scanning for any other use (Internet web pages, personal e-mails, other documents) is only available for staff and students as this requires a username and password to access the University network.
 Visitors should access the public library service if they require access to printing or scanning facilities for these purposes.

 Subject to copyright conditions, visitors can photocopy in the Library by purchasing a guest card and adding credits.

-If you are visiting from an institution that participates in the eduroam scheme you will be able to log in to the eduroam wifi using your own username and password.
-You will need to speak to your own institution helpdesk before visiting the University to set this up.
+If you are visiting from an institution that participates in the eduroam scheme you will be able to log in to the eduroam wifi using your own institution username and password.
+You will need to speak to your own institution's help desk before visiting the University to set this up.

 Maps and directions to our libraries.